UPDATE: Research Guide on Global Health Law

 3. Electronic Research Guides

 The research guides listed below, hosted on academic library sites, collectively cover global health law and the related field of global health.
-Also noteworthy is the annual Guide to International Legal Research (The George Washington International Law Review, LexisNexis), which contains a lengthy chapter on “Public Health” (Ch.
-26 in the 2017 edition).
-The guide is available in Lexis (and in print).
+Also noteworthy is the annual Guide to International Legal Research (George Washington International Law Review, LexisNexis), which contains a lengthy chapter on “Public Health” (ch.
+27 in the 2022 edition) and a subsection on COVID-19 (sec.
+27.02[4]).
+The guide is available in LexisNexis (and in print).

-4. Secondary Sources
+4. Locating Secondary Sources

-4.2 Books
+4.2.
+Books

-4.3 Journals & Periodical Indexes
+4.3.
+Journals & Periodical Indexes

 Medical journals can also be useful for researching the area of global health law.
 Examples are the subscription-based New England Journal of Medicine, the Journal of the American Medical Association, and The Lancet.
-Some medical journals are available in full text in interdisciplinary commercial databases like JSTOR.
-For general guidance on medical research, consult an online electronic guide, such as “A Guide to Health & Medical Research” (University of Denver Libraries).
-Also noteworthy is Elsevier’s SSRN, which is an excellent resource for locating open-access working drafts and published pieces related to health law and policy in the international sphere.
+Some medical journals are available full text in interdisciplinary commercial databases like JSTOR.
+For general guidance on medical research, consult an online electronic guide such as A Guide to Health & Medical Research (University of Denver Libraries).
+Also noteworthy is Elsevier’s SSRN, which is an excellent resource for locating open access working drafts and published pieces related to health law and policy in the international context.

 The following online journal databases and indexes can also help identify and locate relevant articles.

-4.4 Theses & Dissertations
+4.4.
+Theses & Dissertations

 Often overlooked by legal researchers, theses and dissertations contain exhaustive research and extensive bibliographies, and can be useful sources of information on global health law.
-Along with the Web platforms listed below, many universities post digital copies of their own students’ theses and dissertations.
+Along with the web platforms listed below, many universities post digital copies of their own students’ theses and dissertations.

 5. Databases & Websites

-The following databases and websites are useful for identifying and accessing primary and secondary sources related to global health law, global health, and associated topics.
+The following databases and websites are useful for identifying and accessing primary and secondary sources related to global health law, global health, COVID-19, and associated topics.

 6. Current Awareness: News Sources & Blogs